-On November 9, 2020, the Corporation announced that it had entered into a definitive agreement with First Quantum Minerals Ltd. ("FQML") pursuant to which it has bought back the sliding 2.5% Net smelter return royalty (the "FQML NSR") attached to the 81 mineral claims and one surveyed mining lease known as the Troilus Mine, which were previously acquired from FQML, thereby cancelling the FQML NSR.
+On November 9, 2020, the Corporation announced that it had entered into a definitive agreement with First Quantum Minerals Ltd. ("FQML") pursuant to which it has bought back the sliding 2.5% net smelter return royalty (the "FQML NSR") attached to the 81 mineral claims and one surveyed mining lease known as the Troilus Mine, which were previously acquired from FQML, thereby cancelling the FQML NSR.
 In consideration for the repurchase and cancellation of the FQML NSR, Troilus paid cash consideration of \$20M to FQML.

 On December 1, 2020 the Corporation announced that it had closed a bought deal public offering pursuant to which it issued 6,290,500 Common Shares that qualify as "flow-through shares" for the purposes of the Income Tax Act (Canada) and Taxation Act (Quebec) ("Flow-Through Shares"), at a price of \$1.92 per Flow-Through Share for gross proceeds of approximately \$12.1M.
 In addition, the Corporation announced that it had closed a bought deal private placement pursuant to which it issued 9,100,000 Common Shares, at a price of \$1.10 per Common Share for gross proceeds of \$10,010,000.
 The aggregate gross proceeds of the two offerings was approximately \$22.1 million.
-The prospectus offering was completed pursuant to an underwriting agreement (the "December 2020 Underwriting Agreement") entered into by the Corporation, and Cormark Securities Inc., Stifel GMP, Haywood Securities Inc., Canaccord Genuity Corp., Scotia Capital Inc., BMO Nesbitt Burns Inc., Laurentian Bank Securities Inc. and Red Cloud Securities Inc.